 Last year I didn’t winterize my lawnmower at the end of the season.
 Shame on me.
 So I took some extra precautions this year to avoid a $50 lawn mower repair, and got away with it.
 Here’s what I did.

-Luckily I had another scanner at my disposal, and scanning with the other tool solved the mystery for me quickly.
+Luckily I also had Qualys at my disposal, and scanning with Qualys solved the mystery for me quickly.
 It turned out to be the HP System Management Homepage, a remote administration/diagnostic tool that, as the title says, lets you manage HP server hardware.
 It runs on Windows, Linux, and HP-UX.
 Read more

 I wrote a few weeks ago about finding a scarce Marx windup train at an estate sale, but I actually went a good couple of years without finding a train worth buying until recently.
 The train that broke my slump was at a sale close to home, and I actually didn’t even set out to buy a train that day.